microsoft/DirectXTK/Readme.txt

 other WIC-supported image formats.
 This performs any required pixel format conversions or image resizing using WIC at load time as well.

+NOTE: WICTextureLoader is not supported on Windows Phone 8, because WIC is not available on that platform.

 NOTE: WICTextureLoader cannot load .TGA files unless the system has a 3rd party WIC codec installed.
 You must use the DirectXTex library for TGA file format support without relying on an add-on WIC codec.